catssister/Repository/README.md

 Build Instructions
 ===========
 The frame was blocked inside the ball, and the power wheel motor was on the frame.
-The pulley and surface are connected,gear rotation drivers pulley rolling to let the ball move.
-On the top of the ball have two LED display.
-That screen connects to the image processing chip.
-The video card was put on the side of the frame and block out.
-In the robot also have a speaker, that speaker was connect to the soundboard.
+The pulley and surface are connected,gear rotation drivers pulley rolling to let the ball move.In the robot also have a speaker, that speaker was connect to the soundboard.
 The soundboard was on the frame also.
 In the middle of the frame have a gravity arm, at the bottom of it have a small metal and a few magnetic susceptibilities of weights.

 <br>